 After writing this list, I started searching for companies and open positions.

 From my list, it was clear that I wanted to join a startup.
 Therefore, I went straight to AngelList.
 In case you aren’t familiar with this website, it’s a great tool to look for small to medium-sized companies and filter them by location, funding amount, number of employees, and types of openings.

 Tip: To learn more about different job search tools, check out this blog post.

 On AngelList, I filtered my search by location (Mountain View), Type (Startup) and Stage (Series A).
 I chose Series A as the funding stage because companies in the Seed funding stage don’t usually need a recruiting team yet, while companies in the Series B funding stage already have more than 50 employees.

 AngelList generated a list of 16 companies that fit my criteria.
-I preferred to start with a narrow search and then broaden it up if I needed, rather than having an overwhelming number of companies to sort through.
+I decided to start with a narrow search and then broaden it up if I needed, rather than having an overwhelming number of companies to sort through.

 At the time when I was doing this search, Smartcar was the only company on the list that had a recruiting role open.
-So I applied on the website and connected with the founders on LinkedIn to show my interest!
+So, I applied on the website and connected with the founders on LinkedIn to show my interest!

 Tip: Check out this blog post to learn more about how to stand out when applying to companies, and read this other post on how to nail the interview.

 A few days after I applied, the team reached back out to me and scheduled a time for me to connect with the CTO and Co-Founder Sanketh Katta.

 When I chatted with Sanketh for the very first time, my mind started going through the list I had written at the beginning of my job search.
 I was able to check off all six bullet points, one after the other.
 It felt incredible to me that I had found an ideal opportunity without even knowing about the company just a few days before.